 Look into parking restrictions and find out where the removal van will be able to park on the day of moving house.
 The removal firm may need to apply to the council for permission to park.

-By now you should have received a report from a Chartered Surveyor informing you of the property's structural condition.
+By now you should have received a report from a Chartered Surveyor informing you of the property’s structural condition.
 Your mortgage provider will likely have arranged this as part of their conditions.
 You will be charged a fee along with your other mortgage fees.
-Click here for further information about fees involved when moving house and getting a mortgage.
+For more information, visit fees involved when moving house and getting a mortgage

 But let’s continue with our moving house checklist with just 1 month to go: